 Setting up a Mail Forwarder in Docker

-I sent my first few newsletters and was blown away by the engagement analytics of people opening the mails and clicking on the various links.
+I sent my first few newsletters and was blown away by the engagement analytics of people opening the emails and clicking on the various links.
 These newsletters are strictly intended to be sent once per week with no spam links or anything to buy.
-In my mind this should have appeased the SPAM gods.
-But the SPAM gods became angry around newsletter #8.

 MailChimp Analytics